He blogs at:

 This little book tells how two of them and a few of their colleagues talked to constituents in Chicago-suburban Oak Park and neighboring towns and neighborhoods in the summer and fall of 2013.

 It’s an exercise in synecdoche, by which parts stand for the whole, in this case some politicians for the entire breed.
 By these few you shall know the breed, at least in Blue Illinois, where Democrats rule.

 He has also written books about religion, drawing on his tenure as religion reporter for the Chicago Daily News, 1968-1978, and his previous 18 years as a Jesuit.

 *Company Man: My Jesuit Life, 1950-1968, a Blithe Spirit Publication in collaboration with Little Man Press (Lulu, 2012)

-* Company Man: My Jesuit Life, 1950-1968, A Blithe Spirit Publication, 2012 -- Bowman’s years as a member of the Society of Jesus, also referred to as the Company of Jesus, from 18-year-old novice to seminary student of literature, philosophy, and theology and a priest for five years before leaving, eventually marrying and with his wife raising their six children.
+— Company Man covers Bowman’s years as a member of the Society (Company) of Jesus, from his time as an 18-year-old novice to seminary student of literature, philosophy, and theology and a priest for five years before leaving the order, eventually marrying and with his wife raising their six children.

-— This short history is an informal account based on monthly columns by Jim Bowman in the Wednesday Journal of Oak Park & River Forest (Illinois).
-It reports events with commentary, implied or otherwise, catching the flavor of Oak Park life.
-Bowman grew up in Oak Park in the 30s and 40s, He and his wife have lived there since 1970 and raised their six children there.
+— This short history is an informal account based on monthly columns by Bowman in the Wednesday Journal of Oak Park & River Forest (Illinois).
+It reports events with commentary, catching the flavor of Oak Park, where Bowman lived as a boy in the 30s and 40s.
+He and his wife lived there 1970-2015 and raised their children there.

 Corporate History and other commissioned books: